paul-hammant/tbd/content/youre-doing-it-wrong/index.md

 and if you're grouping multiple developers on those branches of they not deleted after a couple of days, then it is not the trunk based development branching model.

-## Direction of Cherry Pick (or merge)
+## Direction of Cherry Pick

 All your developers are using a trunk and they're doing the right thing re not breaking the build.
 Your release cadence is infrequent enough to allow you to cut a release branch on a just in time basis, and harden that in the run up to the actual release.

-If you're fixing the bug on the release branch and merging it down to the trunk you're doing it wrong.
+If you're fixing the bug on the release branch and merging it down to the trunk you're doing it wrong - although there is debate about this.
 There's a chance you might forget to merge it down, and then there's going to be a regression at the next release moment (fresh branch cut from trunk).

 Bugs should be reproduced and fixed on the trunk, and then **cherry-picked** to the release branch.
 A build should happen from that, a second confirmation that the issue has been remediate, and that deployment should go live (perhaps a point release).
 If you can't reproduce on the trunk (truly rare), then you've permission to go ahead and reproduce it on the release branch, fix it there, and merge back.

+## Merging rather than cherry-pick to/from a release branch

+You've cut a release branch because you're release cadence is low, and you're hardening and certifying the release there.
+But in the days that follow up to the release, you are also doing general merges up to the release branch.
+TODO.

 ## Duration of 'short lived' feature branches